seqan/seqan3/doc/tutorial/introduction/index.md

 This is a code snippet.
 You will see many code snippets in our documentation.
 Most of them are compilable as-is, but some are only valid in their context, e.g. they depend on other code snippets given before/after the current one or other statements implied by the text.
-[//]: # This information is no longer necessary, because all code snippets will be completed (regarding to agreement
-[//]: # with eseiler).
-But I leave it here, until whole tutorial is done.

 You can copy'n'paste freely from the code snippets, this implies no copyright-obligations (however distributing SeqAn or an application using it does, see [Copyright](https://docs.seqan.de/seqan/3-master-user/about_copyright.html) and [Citing](https://docs.seqan.de/seqan/3-master-user/about_citing.html)).

 You may ask, why we do not use std::cout or std::cerr for console output.